DataDog/integrations-core/openmetrics/README.md

 ## Data Collected
 ### Metrics

-All metrics collected by the openmetrics check are forwared to Datadog as custom metrics.
+All metrics collected by the OpenMetrics check are forwarded to Datadog as custom metrics.

 ### Events

-The OpenMetrics check does not include any events at this time.
+The OpenMetrics check does not include any events.

 ### Service Checks

-The OpenMetrics check does not include any service checks at this time.
+The OpenMetrics check does not include any service checks.

 ## Troubleshooting

 Need help?
 Contact [Datadog Support][3].

 ## Further Reading